 How To Get Around The Pacific Northwest

-The best way to travel around the Pacific Northwest is by car.
+The best way to plan a trip to the Pacific Northwest is to travel by car.
 Many of these epic PNW destinations require quite a drive, so you’ll have a lot more freedom if you decide to rent a vehicle for your trip.
 Here are some of our recommended modes of transportation below:

 Regular Car: Getting around in a regular car can give you the best of both worlds.
 You can easily fit into any city parking lot, but also trick it out with these car camping hacks so you can find free camping spots and sleep in your car on the road!